We regularly update our Privacy Notice; it was last updated in May 2018.

 If your personal data is inaccurate or incomplete, you have the right to ask for this to be rectified.
 We'll always comply with a request for rectification, unless there is a legal reason why we can’t (for example, if the information held is for evidential purposes and was accurate at the time of collection).
 Where we can’t rectify your information we'll provide an explanation.

-You have the right to ask for any information held about you to be erased.
+You have the right to ask for any information held about you to be erased - sometimes referred to as the “right to be forgotten".
 We must legally erase any information where there is no compelling reason for us to be processing it.
 Where we cannot comply with a request to erase your information we'll provide an explanation.